commonsguy/cwac-presentation/README.markdown

 defined by `PresentationHelper.Listener`, though, once again, please chain to the superclass implementations.

+You may also optionally override `getWindowType()`.
+This should return the window type `int` to be used for the "window" we are going to use for the external display.
+The stock implementation of `getWindowType()` uses `TYPE_TOAST` prior to Android 7.1 and `TYPE_SYSTEM_ALERT` on Android 7.1+.
+If you are using Cast Remote Display, you may need to override this method and return `TYPE_PRIVATE_PRESENTATION` (untested).

 Then, all you need to do is to arrange to start and stop the service as needed.
 Once started, the service will automatically call `buildPresoView()` and show the content, once an external display is detected.